mbusnelli13/chaltel-contenidos/proyecto-educativo/niveles-academicos/inicial.md

 published: true
 ---

-# Nivel inicial / Kindergarten
+# Educación inicial / Kindergarten
 ## Educamos a alumnos de 2 a 5 años de edad.